ezzing/3DLayout-documentation/README-userDoc.md

 By doing this, it will display:

-  - The position of the module (col and row)
+  - The position of the module (column and row)
   - Its index position in the row
   - Its index position in the column